axibase/atsd/api/data/series/examples/query-entity-expr-entity-properties.md

 Query data for entities with specified properties.

-Properties can be accessed with the properties [functions](../filter-entity.md#supported-functions), for example, [`property_values`](functions-entity-groups-expression.md#property_values).
+Properties can be accessed with the property [functions](../filter-entity.md#supported-functions), for example, [`property_values`](functions-entity-groups-expression.md#property_values).

 ## Request